eloyortiz/angular-dynamic-form-controls-validation/README.md

-# AngularDynamicFormControlsValidation
+# Angular Dynamic Form Controls with Validation

-In this tutorial article, we’ll learn how we can create a dynamic form with different form controls and validation using Angular 11+.
+How we can create a dynamic form with different form controls and validation using Angular 11+.

 ## Development server